The Teaching Matters Series and Certificate Program has been discontinued.

-The Center for Engaged Teaching and Learning is pleased to announce a new format, as of fall 2014, for the Teaching Matters Series, a series of workshops and colloquia that address various pedagogy related topics.
-With this new format both faculty and graduate students can attend the workshops, as well as obtain certificates of participation.
+The Center for Engaged Teaching and Learning is pleased to offer the Teaching Matters Series, a series of workshops and colloquia that address various pedagogy related topics.
+Both faculty and graduate students can attend the workshops, as well as obtain certificates of participation.
 We encourage both new and experienced instructors alike to attend these interactive workshops.

 There are three different certificates to earn: "Mastering the Classroom with 1st Generation College Students", "Developing Teaching Strategies", and "Improving Teaching by Assessing Learning".
 Each certificate represents participation at one practicum.
 Each practicum consists of four, one-hour workshops.
 At each practicum, participants will be introduced to strategies and concepts that will help them improve their student learning.
 Portions of each practicum will be dedicated to addressing how participants can apply the various strategies and concepts in their own classrooms.
 Ultimately, these workshops are designed to be mildly theoretical and highly practical, and can be applied to any discipline.